-Best for: story-lovers and stargazers.
+Best for: Story-lovers and stargazers

 Need to know: Rathlin, Northern Ireland’s only inhabited offshore island, sits around halfway along the route and is home to an RSPB reserve.
-It’s resident guillemots, razorbills, and puffins are a must-see for birdwatchers.
+Its resident guillemots, razorbills and puffins are a must-see for birdwatchers.

 Start in the shadows of the UK’s most alluring peak, Ben Nevis, before tracing your route like a squiggly marker pen across a fold-out map from its namesake whisky distillery onto the A830.
 Venture westwards and you’ll pass a series of stand-out movie locations – the Glenfinnan Viaduct, famous for its starring role in the Harry Potter films; then Camusdarach Beach at Arisaig, where Bill Forsyth’s classic Local Hero was filmed.

-Near journey’s end, Loch Morar, the deepest freshwater lake in the UK, will fill your windows with stunning views.
-Like Loch Ness, it too has a storybook monster of it’s own; Nessie’s cryptid cousin Morag.
+Near the journey’s end, Loch Morar, the deepest freshwater lake in the UK, will fill your windows with stunning views.
+From here you can stop and enjoy the surroundings, or continue across to the Isle of Skye.

-Best for: historians and Harry Potter fans.
+Best for: Historians and Harry Potter fans.

 The shortest road trip of the bunch, this epic mountain road more than makes up for it with spectacular Brecon Beacons scenery, unrivalled views of the Tywi Valley and the kind of hairpin bends and switchbacks that’d bring a Swiss Alpine engineer out in hives.

 Along the way, you’ll be met by rustic farmhouses, ruddy-faced farmers, wayward sheep and perhaps the odd motoring journalist.
-Thanks to ex-BBC host Jeremy Clarkson, it’s also known as the Top Gear road and is enduringly popular with test drivers.
+Thanks to ex-BBC host Jeremy Clarkson, Black Mountain Pass is also known as the Top Gear road and is enduringly popular with test drivers.